 Why make video available at the university level?

 There are a few main reasons to make video a key part of education at universities.

-To start, video is how modern youth are accustomed to learning.
-If they don’t understand a concept, their first response is usually to hop on YouTube rather than finding a tutor.
-Video allows you to reach digital natives in their own element.
+First of all, video is how modern youth are accustomed to learning.
+If they don’t understand a concept, their first response is usually to hop on YouTube, rather than seeking out a tutor.
+In short, video allows today’s learners to reach digital natives in their own element.

 Online video usage for educational contexts also enables innovative approaches like the “flipped classroom.”
-In this approach, students watch video lectures at home, and they spend class time engaging in questions, group work, and collectively working through problems.
+In this approach, students watch video lectures at home.
+Later, in class, they spend time engaging in questions, group work, and collectively working through problems.